Chandra7353/bookmanagement/README.md

 The API will be available at Running PORT 4200 by default.
 You can change the port in the .env file if needed.

+# signup & Login
+first user has to signup and login after that he has to Add the book details

+1. Register a User
+URL: /signup
+Method: POST
+Description: Register a new user by providing a name, email, and password.
+Request Body:
+{
+  "name": "John Doe",
+  "email": "johndoe@example.com",
+  "password": "password123"
+}

+2. User Login
+URL: /login
+Method: POST
+Description: Authenticate a user by providing their email and password.
+This endpoint returns a JWT token upon successful login.
+Request Body:
+{
+  "email": "johndoe@example.com",
+  "password": "password123"
+}

 # Endpoints
 1. Add a Book
 URL: /addBook